We are intent on becoming the founding fathers and mothers of freedom in the 21st century—

 Community, Discussion, and Mentorship Support

-Participants gain access to a dedicated online forum moderated by Leadership Education mentors.
+Participants gain access to a dedicated online community moderated by Leadership Education mentors.

 This space exists to: